Skip over main navigation

 What is Thrift+?

-Thrift+ is a social venture that aims to help charities serve donors and shoppers in a digital world.
-Their vision is simple; ‘to help millions of individuals to turn their unwanted belongings into billions of pounds of funding for worthwhile causes all over the world.’
+Thrift+ is a social venture that helps charities thrive in a digital world by turning people’s unwanted clothes into meaningful funding.
+Their vision is simple: ‘to help millions of individuals to turn their unwanted belongings into billions of pounds of funding for worthwhile causes all over the world.’

-With the change in seasons there is often a change of wardrobe essentials and you may find items of clothing that you no longer want or need, it’s easy to donate them to Thrift+ (providing they’re in good condition!).
+With the change in seasons, there is often a change in wardrobe essentials, and you may find items of clothing that you no longer want or need.
+It’s easy to donate them to Thrift+ (providing they’re in good condition!).

-With the restrictions of COVID-19 limiting both high street charity shops and online fundraisers, there is no better time to use Thrift+.
-Sending your unwanted clothes can be done in three easy steps and the profits made can either be split between yourself (as credit) and your chosen charity or 100% as a charitable donation.
+With rising costs affecting both high street charity shops and online fundraisers, there is no better time to use Thrift+.
+Sending your unwanted clothes can be done in three easy steps, and the profits made can either be split between yourself (as credit) and your chosen charity or 100% as a charitable donation.

 How can I donate using Thrift+?